Tesla's secret success story: Model 3 is best selling luxury car in America

 The Tesla Model 3 is now the bestselling luxury car in America.
 By a lot.

 Surprised?
-That's probably because Tesla positioned the Model 3 as a mass market car, not a luxury car.
+That's probably because Tesla positioned the Model 3 as a mass-market car, not a luxury car.
 The Model 3 is supposed to have a $35,000 starting price, not the six-figure price tag of the Model S or Model X.

 Alternative fuel vehicles